1. PURPOSE OF AGREEMENT

 15.3.
 The particpant is to travel to the Program with a photocopy proof of their travel insurance policy.
 Please hand this proof of their travel insurance to your local program manager.
 If you fail to do so we will move to cancel your program.

 16.1.
 Participant Dormitories are our preferred choice of accommodation.
 Some projects are specialized projects, which involve Participant s living on the project site or in home stay linked to the projects.
 These projects by their nature tend to be conservation-based projects.

 16.2.
-Participant Dorm: This is our default and preferred accommodation type for Participant’s.
-Our Participant dorms are usually in large houses in safe locations within the local community.
+Participant Dorm: Our Participant dorms are usually in large houses in safe locations within the local community.
 Our Dorms usually sleep a maximum of 11-16 Participants.
 During high season the Participant dorms are usually full so please book early for the high season months of May to September and February to March.
 Most dorm rooms sleep 2, 4, 6 Participant’s.
 The dorms are fully equipped with standard facilities including private bathrooms and showers, communal spaces both inside and out and there is usually a screen for movies.

 16.3.
 There is also the use of a computer and all dorms will have WIFI Internet connections.
 Breakfast and Dinner are served daily in the dorms.
 Lunches may be provided by the school the Particpant works in.
 If the placement provides lunch Participants will also receive this meal.
-However, regaredles of whether lunch is provided or not it ask all Participants to budget $5-6 daily for lunches. uVolunteer will not provide lunch for volunteers.
+However, regardless of whether lunch is provided or not it asks all Participants to budget $2-6 daily for lunches. uVolunteer will not provide lunch for volunteers.